bes-ptah/winbatchOS/README.md

 *Are we releasing releases too fast? no, because we missed a few bugs opon release to the world.*

 We are again late releasing 16.0 due to a few missed bugs.
 The 16.0 release of WinBatchX is released!
 This release solves a lot of problems and includes new features.
-Take a look for "1600-16.0" on the github releases page for more details.
+[Take a look for "1600-16.0" on the github releases page for more details.](https://github.com/bes-ptah/WinBatchX/releases/tag/1600-16.0) .
 The demo app exists still for developers who want to code this version.

 This was moved from the "16.0 Notes" section.